cylc/cylc-doc/src/glossary.rst

       Tasks in :term:`datetime cycling` workflows can be configured to *expire* if the :term:`wallclock time` exceeds some offset from the cycle point.

-      Expired is a :term:`final task status` - an expired task will not run even if its prerequisites get satisfied.
+      Expired is a :term:`final status` - an expired task will not run even if its prerequisites get satisfied.

       The associated ``:expire`` :term:`output <task output>` can be used to